 I made my way to the exhibition and gazed in wonder as the entrance to the exhibition was the actual Tardis Blue box.
 It was as if, you were actually stepping into the Tardis itself and walking around the exhibit but all contained within the Tardis box.
 Ok, so the Tardis had a huge room attached to the back, but I was 6 years old – so I bought into it!

-The visitor walked through room-after-room, as if you were in a Tardis zoo; which housed dangerous monsters in enclosure-after-enclosure, behind plexi glass screens.
+The visitor walked past enclosure – after enclosure of different monsters, as if you were in a Tardis zoo; which housed dangerous monsters in enclosure-after-enclosure, behind plexi-glass screens.

 Each room was accompanied by animatronic movements, sounds and loud ominous music which made the experience – a bit scary for young kids.
 I vaguely remember a warning present on the door (that young kids should be accompanied by adults).

 My personal highlights, were seeing the Cybermen; who I always liked the most – and Davros.
 Davros was just as ugly in the flesh – as he was on TV.
 Seeing the actual ‘official’ Doctor costumes on display, used to create a pang of excitement – as if they were all real.

 The attraction moved on, to a central room which had a working Tardis console going up and down.
 There was a big screen, which showed clips from the programme.
 When I was there, they were always showing the Doctors regenerations – back to back.